Garry Jones Garry Jones

 This finding and what it means in the context of Australia’s Social Media Ban is explored in depth in a follow up article, Social Media Addiction Verdict Redefines Screen Time

-So, it’s clear that the revised and expanded scope of regulations, both recognise and specify, there are other, deeper, and one might suggest, more insidious harms lurking, not just for teens, but for all users.
+Consequently, it’s clear that the revised and expanded scope of regulations, both recognise and specify, there are other, deeper, and one might suggest, more insidious harms lurking, not just for teens, but for all users.

 Thumbtrap